Redditch: Kingfisher Shopping Centre

 Kingfisher Shopping Centre was opened in 1976 by the then Prime Minister James Callaghan and now forms the town's primary retail centre.

-The centre has over 1100000 sqft of retail space, with stores including Primark, Next plc, Boots UK, H&M, The Perfume Shop, and Warren James Jewellers.
+The centre has over 1100000 sqft of retail space.
 It is one of the largest covered shopping centres in the United Kingdom.
-In 2007, a cinema opened on the new upper floor and is now owned by Vue Cinemas.

 Arrow Valley Country Park

 Redditch has 900 acre of public open space in Arrow Valley Country Park.
 This incorporates the 30 acre Arrow Valley Lake, fed by the River Arrow.
 The park incorporates a Local Nature Reserve, Proctor's Barn Meadow.

 The Arrow Valley Countryside centre, opened in 2000 in the Country Park, has a lakeside café, gift shop and an interactive exhibition.
 The lake is also used for water sports.
 There are four waymarked trails for walking and cycling around the lake and through the Country Park.
 There is a skate park in the south of the park with walks along the river Arrow through the Country Park to the Forge Mill Museum in the north.
 There are interactive events and family activities at the Countryside Centre and a comprehensive children's play area.